tin-cat/jquery-mosaic/README.md

 jQuery Mosaic is released under the MIT License, meaning you can do with it whatever you want, even for commercial and obscure purposes.
 A credit somewhere would be appreciated, though!

 ### Please ###
-Please don't se jQuery Mosaic to show photos of animal abuse.
+Please don't use jQuery Mosaic to show photos of animal abuse.
 Seriously.